yo41sawada/spring-petclinic-reactjs/readme.md

 3. Open `http://localhost:4444`

 (Why not use the same server for backend and frontend?
 Because Webpack does a great job for serving JavaScript-based SPAs and I think it's not too uncommon to run this kind of apps using two dedicated server, one for backend, one for frontend)

+## Related projects

+Note there is another Spring PetClinic example that uses React: [spring-petclinic-graphql](https://github.com/spring-petclinic/spring-petclinic-graphql).
+Beside React that example uses **GraphQL** for API queries instead of the REST API.

+## Contribution

+If you like to help and contribute (there's lot root for improvements!
+I've collected a list of ideas [here: TODO.md](TODO.md)) you're more than welcome!
+Please open an issue or contact me on [Twitter](https://twitter.com/nilshartmann) so we can discuss together!

 ## Feedback